Redesigning the AttitudeLive Website for Accessibility

 Testing Insights

-A total of 7 participants completed this usability test.
+Seven participants completed this usability test.
 They came to my workplace to do testing.
-I observed while I could assist at any point.
+I observed them and could assist at any point.
 Participants were timed on how quickly they completed those tasks.

 Key finding: